saravanan09/StudentLoan/README.md

 # StudentLoan

 This automation was scripted on page object model custom framework with Java/WebDriver/cucumber BDD feature file.
-You will be able to execute the test, by importing into Eclipse IDE and run it from feature file or Runner class - RunnerTest.java.
+You will be able to execute the test, by importing into Eclipse IDE and run it from feature file or Runner class.

-I have used maven dependencies for the required dependencies and webdriver manager dependency for the the chrome driver.
+I have used maven dependencies for the required dependencies and webdriver manager driver dependency.

 The folder structure is as follows,